PaulaRamiro/Mutation_accumulation/README.md

 Workflow and analysis criteria are described in GeneralWorkFlow.md

-For any issues or doubts, contact us at paularamiromartinez@gmail.com or idequintoc@gmail.com.
+For any issues or doubts, contact us at paularamiromartinez@gmail.com.